vga101/gaiasky/docs/Data-catalogs-formats.rst

 The different types of data are:

 - **Particle data** -- usually stars which come from a star catalogue.
+In this group we have two different approaches: **single particles** and **particle groups**.
+The TLDR version says that the **single particles** method is fundamentally slower and CPU-bound, while the **particle groups** method is faster and GPU-based.
+More on this later.
 - **Rest of data** -- planets, orbits, constellations, grids and everything else qualifies for this category.

 Data belonging to either group will be loaded differently into the Gaia